miguoliang/old_blog/code/_posts/2020-02-25-how-to-fix-testing-order-in-angular-with-jasmine.md

 Jasmine is an Unit Testing framework for Javascript, and Angular uses it.
 Angular also use Krama to manage the environment configuration of unit testing.

-By default, Jasmine run testing methods in a random order , so no matter what the order you write testing cases that the running orders are out of control.
-The random ordering works well for isolutated cases, but it maybe confused with a context relative workflow testing that sometimes we call this kind of testing to integration testing.
+By default, Jasmine executes testing methods in random order.
+It means that the sequence of test methods is meaningless.
+Independent testing methods work well in random order, and Context-related testing methods only work well in a particular order.

 Suppose that we plan to test the entire authentication workflow, I will show you how to make these testing stable and reliable.